radish-es/casebook-property/content/problems/review03.md

 ---
 title: Mid-Term Rapid Review
 short: Rapid Review
-draft: true
+draft: false

 class: problem
-description:  A series of rapid review questions to assess your knowledge and understanding at the end term.
+description:  A series of rapid review questions to assess your knowledge and understanding to this point in the term.
-summary: We will use our time in class to do a help identify key gaps in your knowledge and understanding in the course this term, with an emphasis on the weeks since our last review.
+summary: We will use our time in class to do a help identify key gaps in your knowledge and understanding in the course so far this term.
 To that end, I have provided a list of "rapid review" questions for you to read and consider.
 I don’t suggest that you address them all in full detail.
 Instead, read each and consider your answer for no more than a minute or two.
 You can come back to these questions in more detail as part of your exam preparation--their purpose at this point is only to provide a check on what you've learned so far and to help you to discover where you can most effectively focus your studying.
 image:
 imgcaption:

-links:
-  - url: content/secondary/holmes.md
-    explanation: What is Justice Holmes saying in this article?
-How might his approach be understood as laying the basis for the "modern" style of Anglo-Canadian legal thought?
-weight: 13
+weight: 14
 ---

+## Week 10: Adverse Possession

+- What concerns are motivating court's decision in *Popov v Hayashi* and how are these illustrative of the modern style?
+Do these concerns rely on Locke's theory of property?

+- How does the test for possession applied in *Popov v Hayashi* compare to the test adopted in *Clift v Kane*?
+Is these different tests?

+- How would you characterize the respective legal interests of Popov and Hayashi, and how does this characterization help to resolve the case?
+Does the court's resolution respond effectively to its motivating concerns?

+- How is the doctrine of adverse possession justified?
+In some jurisdictions, this doctrine has been abolished.
+Do you agree with this move?

+- What is the test for adverse possession?

+- What is the court's criterion of "inconsistent use" in *Keefer v Arillota* and how does this alter the likelihood of adverse possessors succeeding in their claims?

+- Should municipalities be immune from adverse possession claims?
+Are they?

+## Week 11: Right to Shelter

+- There are 175 available shelter beds in a city; according to the local government's best estimate, there are no more than 150 homeless persons living in the city.
+Do those experiencing homelessness have a right to shelter in public parks?
+On city sports fields or on the city's busy waterfront boardwalk?

+- What would it mean to have a right to *adequate* shelter?
+How, if at all, is "adequacy" related to the choices or preferences of those in need of shelter?

+- In what way is a time-limited right to shelter in public parks between 7PM and 9AM similar to or different from a municipal bylaw prohibiting "panhandling" in some downtown areas but permitting it in others?

+- Is it appropriate to frame/understand the right the shelter under section 7 of the *Charter* as a conflict between the needs of unhoused persons and the interests of the general public in accessing safe and orderly public spaces?
+Between the needs of unhoused persons and the responsibility of local governments to maintain these spaces?

-## Week 10: Constructive Takings and Acquired Rights
+## Week 12: Constructive Takings and Acquired Rights

 - What is the legal test for *de facto* expropriation in Canadian law?